SonkeWohler/SonkeWohler/opinions/setup_with_bash.md

 The rest is up to you.
 These are your configuration files so it depends on what you want to keep configured.

-## Step six, Enjoy!
+## Step six, Maintenance

-Enjoy and improve.
-Remember that life is a constant work in progress anyway.
+Now is time to enjoy and improve.
+Remember that life is a constant work in progress anyway, and so will your dotfiles be.
+You know where to add new software to your list.
+You should know how your version control works.